M66B/FairEmail/FAQ.md

 Empty password: your username is likely easily guessed, so this is very insecure.

-If you still want to use an invalid security certificate, IMAP STARTTLS or an empty password, you'll need to enable insecure connections in the advanced settings and also in the account and/or identity settings.
+If you still want to use an invalid security certificate, IMAP STARTTLS or an empty password, you'll need to enable insecure connections in the account and/or identity settings.
-Additionally, IMAP STARTTLS needs to be enabled in the account settings too.

 <a name="faq5"></a>